bjones1/CodeChat/README.rst

 Getting started
 ---------------
 First, download then run `Install_CodeChat.exe <https://dl.dropbox.com/u/2337351/CodeChat/Install_CodeChat.exe>`_ to install the program.
-To create a new CodeChat project, select ``File | Create new project`` and place it in a directory of your choosing, then follow the directions that appear.
+Next, create a new CodeChat project by selecting ``File | Create new project`` and place it in a directory of your choosing, then follow the directions that appear.

 Optional modules
 ----------------